zerotier/lf/README.md

 If you are a normal user the node will keep its files in `$HOME/.lf`.
 If you are root it will be `/var/lib/lf`.
 Obviously you'll want to set this up via *systemd* or some other process-supervising system to run it on a real server.

 Nodes listen by default on P2P port 9908 and HTTP port 9980.
 These can be changed with command line options.
+If you're on a server on the open Internet and are root (or can bind port 443) you can use `-letsencrypt <hostname>` to enable SSL and automatically obtain a certificate from [Let's Encrypt](https://letsencrypt.org).

 Here are some of the node-specific files you'll see in the node's home directory: